Padua

 Scrovegni Chapel

 The Scrovegni Chapel in Padua is a must-see for art and history lovers.
 Located in the heart of Padua, in Piazza Eremitani, this masterpiece is famous for its Giotto frescoes, painted between 1303 and 1305.
 These stunning murals, depicting scenes from the Old and New Testaments, are considered a groundbreaking moment in art history.
 Highlights such as the Last Judgment and the Cielo Stellato make the chapel truly exceptional.
-Be sure to book tickets in advance, as visits are limited to 15 minutes.

 Top